9th-12th Grade: Climate Action Challenge

 Field Trip Summary:

-In this hands-on, 75-minute field trip to Sonoma Clean Power's Customer Service Center in downtown Santa Rosa, students will learn about topics like climate change, electrification, and clean energy solutions through a fun, climate change-themed escape room challenge.
+In this hands-on, 75-minute field trip to Sonoma Clean Power's Customer Center in downtown Santa Rosa, students will participate in a climate action challenge and work in teams to solve a series of puzzles to unlock critical solutions to reducing emissions in Sonoma County.

 Objectives

-• Students will work together in small teams to solve fun puzzles while learning about climate change solutions.
+• Students will work together in small teams to solve fun puzzles while learning about climate actions.

-• Students will learn about climate change impacts in the North Bay.
+• Students will learn about climate impacts in the North Bay.

 • Students will be introduced to climate solutions that are being implemented by Sonoma Water and Sonoma Clean Power.